Tickets Naples

 Era: 5th century onward

-Where to find it: Off the upper-level basilica area, before the route moves deeper into the galleries.
+Where to find it: Near the upper basilica area before descending into deeper galleries.

 Tomb of San Gennaro